Tanveer-F/carrental_api/README.md

 While keeping direct bookings open, helping them keep more profit.
 Overall, it’s built to simplify operations while increasing earnings for independent fleet owners.

+My backend API could connect to the frontend of LahoreCarRental.com through standard HTTP requests using JSON.
+The frontend (built in React, Vue, etc.) would call these REST endpoints for user login, vehicle management, and booking workflows.
+JWT tokens returned from login can be stored in localStorage or cookies, and sent with each request to keep the session secure.
+This setup allows seamless communication between the UI and backend while enforcing user-based data access and validation.

 ---